 —What is the number one thing you want people to see when they play Terranigma?

-Miyazaki: As the title Tenchi Souzou implies, I really want players to enjoy the resurrection scenes, because I want them to think about the meaning of the idea that we create our own world.
-We put a lot of effort into the graphics for the scenes where the continents are resurrected… I have no idea how many times we re-made them.
+Miyazaki: As the title Tenchi Souzou implies, I really want players to enjoy the resurrection scenes, because I want them to think about the idea that we create our own world.
+We also put a lot of effort into the graphics for those scenes where the continents are resurrected… I have no idea how many times we re-made them.

 —For a single town, are there multiple stages/phases of resurrection, or does it happen all at once?